dlewis-irse/react-to-rabbit/ProjectTracker.md

 - [ ] Write unit tests for `rabbitmqConfig` to validate default values.
 - [ ] Write unit tests for the `testRequest` handler in the backend.
 - [ ] Write unit tests for the RabbitMQ consumer in the worker service.
+- [ ] Write integration tests to verify the end-to-end flow from the React client to the worker service and back.
+- [ ] Write unit tests for the RabbitMQ publisher in the WebSocket server.

+# Design Flaw Identified

+### Current Issue
+The `testRequestHandler.js` is tightly coupled to the WebSocket server, which violates the intended architecture.
+Handlers should not be directly invoked by the WebSocket server.
+Instead, they should operate as standalone services that listen for messages broadcast through RabbitMQ.
+Responses should be sent back through RabbitMQ to the WebSocket server, which will then transmit them to the React client.

+### Tasks to Address the Design Flaw

+#### Backend Developer Tasks
+- [ ] Refactor the WebSocket server to publish requests to RabbitMQ instead of directly invoking handlers.
+- [ ] Update the WebSocket server to listen for responses from RabbitMQ and relay them to the React client.
+- [ ] Remove direct coupling between the WebSocket server and `testRequestHandler.js`.

+#### Worker Service Developer Tasks
+- [ ] Implement a standalone worker service for `testRequestHandler.js` that listens for messages from RabbitMQ.
+- [ ] Ensure the worker service processes the request and publishes the response back to RabbitMQ with the original request ID.
+- [ ] Support streaming data by publishing chunks to RabbitMQ.

+#### Testing Tasks
+- [ ] Write integration tests to verify the end-to-end flow from the React client to the worker service and back.
+- [ ] Write unit tests for the RabbitMQ consumer in the worker service.
+- [ ] Write unit tests for the RabbitMQ publisher in the WebSocket server.